WKHarmon/led-sectional/docs/index.md

 Once you have all of that installed, you'll need to set the Board to `LOLIN(WEMOS) D1 mini Lite` under Tools in the Arduino IDE.

 The `airports` vector contains all of the airports used for the project in the order in which they appear in the LED strand. `NULL` is used when we have unused LEDs in the strand.
+If you'd like to add a key, you can mark those LEDs as `VFR`, `WVFR`, `MVFR`, `IFR`, and `LIFR`.
 You'll also need to edit in the SSID and Password for your WiFi network.

 # Assembly